-I was the first Design Engineer hired at Glitch and owned end-to-end design for all features on the Glitch community site, doing everything from front-end engineering (React), UX/UI design and prototyping, user research, product specs, and illustration.
+As the first Design Engineer at Glitch, I owned end-to-end design for all features on the Glitch community site, designing and building foundational features like user collections, search, hompage redesign(s), and user onboarding.

-Here's a small sampling of UX and engineering work I did at Glitch:
+Below is a small sampling of UX design, front-end engineering, and illustration work I did at Glitch.

 project avatar creator

 I developed a design system of layers SVG shapes to programmatically generate unique project avatars.
-The shapes were initially created in Sketch; I worked with Edwin Morris, the Design Engineer for the Glitch Editor, on implementing the color generator.
+The shapes were initially created in Sketch, then layered programmatically; I collaborated with Edwin Morris, the Design Engineer for the Glitch Editor, on implementing the color generator.

 In my first month at Glitch, I designed and executed the first usability study on the product.

 We recruited 7 programmers from NYC and ran in-person individual sessions, asking them what their impressions of Glitch were from the homepage and observing how they got started coding a project.

 This usability study revealed that the homepage was not clearly communicating what the product was.
 Users were unsure of whether the product was for sharing apps, rather than building their own, and the text description of the product at the top of the page was lost among the featured content.